Services

 • The recommended 2026 commercial cleaning software stack

-By Amir - Founder · Published 20 May 2026
+By Founder - Scayled · Published 20 May 2026

 Why one all-in-one platform doesn't work for commercial cleaning

-Operations and dispatch — Jobber, ServiceM8, CleanGuru
+Operations and dispatch: Jobber, ServiceM8, CleanGuru

-Jobber leads for small-to-mid operators with the easiest onboarding in the category and strong mobile app.
-ServiceM8 is the AU/NZ favourite.
-CleanGuru is the cleaning-vertical-specific option strong at bidding and scope-of-work pricing.
-Janitorial Manager and ServiceTitan are enterprise-tier picks.
+Jobber leads for small-to-mid operators.
+Easiest onboarding in the category, strong mobile app, and the scheduling UX is clean enough that supervisors actually use it.
+ServiceM8 is the AU/NZ favourite for the same reasons.
+CleanGuru is the cleaning-vertical-specific option, strong at bidding and scope-of-work pricing.

 The sales prospecting category most operators miss